DarkerThanEver/proteinDrawing/README.md

 I do NOT guarantee these routines are bug-free and using them is at your own risk!

 Work in progress...

+**Update**, 2nd of August 2020: a quite extensive overhaul of the objects and general refining of some of the code.
+See *proteinDrawing.R* for details.

 ---